'Spider-Man: No Way Home' Breaks Box Office but Asks Important Questions

 *BEWARE OF SPOILERS FROM THIS POINT*

-With the pandemic and streaming dominating Hollywood, casual theatergoers have become more selective on what movies they choose to see, which means movies have to have a distinctive theatrical element (and be good of course) in order to persuade people not to just wait the now shorter release window.
-So does that mean only blockbusters and four-quadrant movies stand a chance?
-If this is truly the new reality, many more executives are going to be choosing to make movies go straight to streaming over an exclusive theatrical release, because based on the data from 2021 that's where the money seems to be.
+With the pandemic and streaming dominating Hollywood, casual theatergoers have become more selective about which movies they choose to see.
+This means movies have to offer a distinctive theatrical element (and be good, of course) to persuade people not to wait for the now shorter release window.
+So, does that mean only blockbusters and four-quadrant movies stand a chance?
+If this is the new reality, many more executives might choose to release movies straight to streaming over an exclusive theatrical release because, based on the data from 2021, that's where the money seems to be.

-To cut a long story short, with the pandemic it seems like these two things have hindered the box office, but in actuality the movie industry is in such a tricky spot it’s really hard to pinpoint one specific reason why things are changing.
+To cut a long story short, with the pandemic, it seems like these two things have hindered the box office.
+In actuality, the movie industry is in such a tricky spot that it’s really hard to pinpoint one specific reason why things are changing.